-Mount the instrument on the tripod and line up the telescope vial in position #1 as shown.
-Then grasp screws A & B so that both thumbs POSITION are moving in opposite directions, either toward each other or away from each other.
+Mount the instrument on the tripod, lock the telescope in place with the lock lever and line up the telescope vial in position #1 as shown.
+Then grasp screws A & B so that both thumbs are moving in opposite directions, either toward each other or away from each other.
 Note that the bubble moves in the same direction as your left thumb.

 Keep about half the length engaged.
 When the bubble is centered in position #1, turn the instrument and observe the vial in position #2.
 Now center the bubble in position #2 using only screw C. The instrument should now be leveled, but to be certain, double-check.
 Rotate the instrument 180° so the vial is reversed.
-If the bubble will not center when reversed. follow adjustment procedure outlined under "Bubble Adjustments."
+If the bubble will not center when reversed, follow adjustment procedure outlined under "Bubble Adjustments."